AbeerWebDev/Video_App/README.md

 * Contact

 ## General Information
 I created this website as a Youtube replica which is a video sharing platform.
+It has a A home page, a video page with comments and recommendations, and a sign in page.

 ### Purpose of this project
 To practice web design and routing.